-- v.
-The senior bonds of InPower BC General Partnership in the principal amount of \$300 million bear interest at a rate of 4.471% and are due in 2033.
-The credit facility of InPower BC General Partnership in the principal amount of \$63.2 million bore interest at a variable rate equal to CDOR plus an applicable margin and was due in 2020.
-The senior bonds are and the credit facility was secured by all assets of InPower BC General Partnership.
-The credit facility of InPower BC General Partnership was repaid in full in 2020. - vi.
-The senior secured notes of a subsidiary of the Company are up to US\$40.0 million (approximately CA\$51.2 million) aggregate principal amount (the "Senior Secured Notes"), of which US\$38.0 million (approximately CA\$48.6 million) aggregate principal amount was issued as at December 31, 2021 (2020: US\$38.0 million [approximately CA\$48.7 million]).
-The Senior Secured Notes are due in 2026 and bear interest at a variable rate.
-The net proceeds from the issuance of the senior secured notes are used by the subsidiary of the Company to finance certain long-term assets associated to a BOO (Build-Own-Operate) contract. - vii.
+- vii.
 In relation to the acquisition of Linxon by SNC-Lavalin in 2018, the holder of the non-controlling interest of 49% in Linxon granted an unsecured loan (the "Unsecured Loan") and provided an unsecured working capital revolving credit facility to Linxon.
-The Unsecured Loan in the principal amount of US\$9.3 million (approximately CA\$11.9 million) (2020: approximately CA\$11.9 million) is an interest-free loan and is repayable in full on September 1, 2023.
-The working capital credit facility in a maximum aggregate amount of €30.0 million (approximately CA\$43.6 million) (2020: approximately CA\$47.1 million) bears interest at a variable rate and is repayable at the latest on September 30, 2022. - viii.
-The credit facility of TransitNEXT General Partnership in the aggregate maximum principal amount of \$149.0 million bears interest at a rate of CDOR plus an applicable margin and is repayable at the latest on February 10, 2024.
+The Unsecured Loan in the principal amount of US\$9.3 million (approximately CA\$12.7 million) (2021: approximately CA\$11.9 million) is an interest-free loan and is repayable in full in September 2023.
+The working capital credit facility in a maximum aggregate amount of €30.0 million (2021: approximately CA\$43.6 million) bore interest at a variable rate and was extinguished on September 30, 2022. - viii.
+The credit facility of TransitNEXT General Partnership in the aggregate maximum principal amount of \$149.0 million bears interest at a rate of CDOR plus an applicable margin and is repayable upon meeting certain conditions, but at the latest in February 2024.
 The credit facility is secured by all assets of TransitNEXT.
 In addition, a wholly-owned entity indirectly holding TransitNEXT entered into a term loan facility agreement.
 The aggregate principal amount of the term loan facility is \$99.7 million and cannot be drawn until substantial completion of the Trillium project is achieved.
-The term loan facility bears interest at a rate of: i) 4.82% prior to August 10, 2026; and ii) CDOR plus an applicable margin from and after August 10, 2026.
+The term loan facility bears interest at an annual rate of: i) 4.82% prior to August 10, 2026; and ii) CDOR plus an applicable margin from and after August 10, 2026.
 The maturity of the term loan facility is the earlier of: i) the date that is 4 years after the substantial completion date of the Trillium project; and ii) March 29, 2028.
 The term loan facility is secured by all assets of such entity indirectly holding TransitNEXT and the interests and securities issued by the entity indirectly holding TransitNEXT have also been pledged to the project lenders.